dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 Implementers will also consider how DHIS2 fits into a health information architecture, focusing on what type of information needs to be exchanged and what type of work processes or agreements may facilitate this exchange.
 Processes and procedures to maintain the integrity of the DHIS2 system to operate efficiently over an extended time period, including upgrade procedures, managing metadata and users, etc. are often also drafted and enforced by the implementation team.

+> **Note**
+>
-The implementer role is subdivided into 2 roles:
+>The implementer role is subdivided into 2 roles:
-- Implementer - Program and
+>- Implementer - Program and
-- Implementer - Technical
+>- Implementer - Technical
+>

-This reflects the need of this role to have some flexibility.
+>This reflects the need of this role to have some flexibility.
 The ***Implementer - Program*** role will spend more time on gathering requirements, creating documentation and focusing on the use the system.
 The ***Implementer - Technical*** role will spend more time on managing the DHIS2 configuration - creating datasets, tracker programs and managing user access controls as examples.

 **Trainer**